-Figure 4.20: Monthly anomalies of SLP during January EN (left) and LN (right) conditions.
-Units are in millibars.

-Composites of 850 hPa maximum V-component wind in EN, LN, and N January tornado outbreaks indicate a distinct northward and westward shift in low-level jet streams in January LN outbreaks compared to January EN outbreaks.
+Composites of 850 hPa maximum V-component wind in EN, LN, and N January tornado outbreaks indicate a distinct northward and westward shift in low-level jet streams during January LN outbreaks compared to January EN outbreaks.
 In January LN outbreaks, low-level jet streams in outbreaks are focused across the Tennessee and Ohio River Valleys (Figures 4.21.a and 4.21.b) with southerly low-level jet streams indicated as far west as Missouri and Arkansas.
 In January EN outbreaks, low-level jet streams are focused farther south and east in an area from Louisiana to the Carolinas.
 Low-level vertical shear (Figure 4.22) also exhibit these trends.
 Monthly anomalies of 850 hPa V-component (Figure 4.23) wind also indicate distinct shifts across the eastern two-thirds of the CONUS, with the largest positive anomalies centered across the “Ark-La-Tex” region of the southern U.S., suggesting that these westward shifts in the low-level jet persist even in the absence of tornado outbreaks.
 Each of these shifts in the low-level jet appear to be directly tied to shifts in tornado activity.